mohin-io/Decentralized-Autonomous-Hedge-Fund-AI-DAO/ROADMAP_COMPLETION.md

 - Legal/regulatory (certification)

 **Bottom Line**:
-The AI DAO Hedge Fund is **production-ready** with all core functionality complete.
+The Decentralized Autonomous Hedge Fund AI DAO is **production-ready** with all core functionality complete.
 The remaining 15% consists of advanced features and institutional-grade enhancements that extend beyond the MVP.

 ---